Azure/arc_jumpstart_docs/docs/azure_arc_jumpstart/azure_arc_k8s/day2/archive/aks_stack_hci/aks_hci_gitops_helm/_index.md

 ---
 type: docs
-title: "Deploy GitOps configurations and perform Helm-based GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster"
+title: "Deploy GitOps configuration and perform Helm-based GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster"
-linkTitle: "Deploy GitOps configurations and perform Helm-based GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster"
+linkTitle: "Deploy GitOps configuration and perform Helm-based GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster"
 weight: 2
 description: >
 ---

-## Deploy GitOps configurations and perform Helm-based GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster
+## Deploy GitOps configuration and perform Helm-based GitOps flow on AKS on Azure Stack HCI as an Azure Arc Connected Cluster

 The following Jumpstart scenario will guide you on how to create [Helm](https://helm.sh/)-based GitOps configuration on an Azure Kubernetes Service (AKS) cluster running on Azure Stack HCI, which is projected as an Azure Arc connected cluster resource.

-in this scenario, you will deploy & attach 2 GitOps configuration to your cluster, a cluster-level config to deploy nginx-ingress controller and a namespace-level config to deploy the "Hello Arc" web application on your Kubernetes cluster.
+in this scenario, you will deploy & attach 2 GitOps configuration to your cluster, a cluster-level configuration to deploy nginx-ingress controller and a namespace-level configuration to deploy the "Hello Arc" web application on your Kubernetes cluster.

 By doing so, you will be able to make real-time changes to the application and show how the GitOps flow takes effect.